-B. Quarterly Statements.
+- B. Quarterly Statements.
 BT, for itself and as agent for the other Borrowers, shall furnish to the Agent Bank, as soon as available, and within forty five (45) days after the end of each Fiscal Quarter, an unaudited Combined balance sheet of the Borrowers as at the end of such month or quarter, and related unaudited divisional and Combined statements of income, retained earnings and cash flows of the Borrowers on a Combined basis in accordance with GAAP for such month or Fiscal Quarter, compared to budget, all in reasonable detail, prepared in accordance with GAAP consistently applied and certified to be true, accurate and complete in all material respects by the President or Chief Financial Officer of BT, for itself and as agent for the other Borrowers.
-In the event the ratio of the Borrowers' Funded Debt to EBITDA (measured on a rolling four Fiscal Quarter basis) is equal to or falls below 2.50 to 1.00 as of the end of a Fiscal Quarter, then the monthly reporting requirement shall no longer be applicable.

-C. Annual Statements.
+In the event the ratio of the Borrowers' Funded Debt to EBITDA (measured on a rolling four Fiscal Quarter basis) is equal to or falls below 2.50 to 1.00 as of the end of a Fiscal Quarter, then the monthly reporting requirement shall no longer be applicable. - C. Annual Statements.
 BT, for itself and as agent for the other Borrowers, shall furnish to the Agent Bank, as soon as available, and in any event within ninety (90) days after the end of each Fiscal Year of Group Financial and the Borrowers, a copy of the annual audited financial statements for the immediately preceding Fiscal Year accompanied with the Auditor's Management Letter in addition to any other financial statements and reports that the Banks may, in their sole discretion, reasonably request from time to time.

-D. 10-Q. BT, for itself and as agent for the other Borrowers, shall furnish to the Agent Bank, as soon as available, and in any event within fortyfive (45) days after the end of each Fiscal Quarter of GTC, a copy of GTC's Form 10-Q.
+five (45) days after the end of each Fiscal Quarter of GTC, a copy of GTC's Form 10-0.